-3.4 Creating the full proposal
+3.4 Creating the proposal

-Full applications must be submitted to UKRI via the Je-S system by 4pm (16:00) on the deadline date.
+Applications must be submitted to UKRI via the Je-S system by 4pm (16:00) on the deadline date.
 The Je-S system will close at 16:00 and proposals cannot be submitted after the deadline.